davidtoniolo/youconfweb/README.md

 Ready!
 Magnolia CMS should run on http://youconfweb.development:8080

-At first, you will see the installation screen of Magnolia, because the SQL dump does not include the ycweb-visualization module.
+At first, you will see the installation screen of Magnolia, because the SQL dump does not include the ycweb-project module.
 So start the module installation and after that you can login with the standard user:

 Username: superuser